 On 16 January 2018, Singapore and Malaysia finally signed the bilateral agreement on the RTS Link project, 8 years after the first proposal, and on the year when the train service was originally announced to be launched.

 In end-May 2018, then-Malaysia’s Transport Minister Loke Siew Fook mentioned that Malaysia remains committed to the project but the Ministry of Finance would be looking at ways to reduce the cost of the project.
-However, Singapore Transport Minister Khaw Boon Wan said in Parliament that Singapore had not heard anything official from the new Malaysian government despite then-Malaysia’s Transport Minister Loke Siew Fook’s comments.
+However, then-Singapore Transport Minister Khaw Boon Wan said in Parliament that Singapore had not heard anything official from the new Malaysian government despite then-Malaysia’s Transport Minister Loke Siew Fook’s comments.
 A joint operating company between Singapore’s SMRT Corporation and Malaysia’s Prasarana Malaysia was supposed to be incorporated by June 30, 2018 but did not occur either as discussions between the two companies were suspended after Malaysia’s general election.

-On 14 January 2019, Singapore’s Transport Minister Khaw Boon Wan informed that the project was not progressing well, with Malaysia missing deadlines that were set in the bilateral meeting in 2018.
+On 14 January 2019, Singapore’s then-Transport Minister Khaw Boon Wan informed that the project was not progressing well, with Malaysia missing deadlines that were set in the bilateral meeting in 2018.
 Deadlines were extended as soon as they were negotiable – the first until September 2018, then December 2018, then February 2019.

-On 8 April 2019, Singapore’s Transport Minister Khaw Boon Wan and then-Malaysia’s Transport Minister Loke Siew Fook announced that the two countries were working towards a “supplemental agreement” to temporarily suspend the project for 6 months, allowing Malaysia to review “key parameters” of the project.
+On 8 April 2019, Singapore’s then-Transport Minister Khaw Boon Wan and then-Malaysia’s Transport Minister Loke Siew Fook announced that the two countries were working towards a “supplemental agreement” to temporarily suspend the project for 6 months, allowing Malaysia to review “key parameters” of the project.
 The suspension would be approached in the same way as was done for the suspension of the Kuala Lumpur–Singapore high speed rail.

 On 21 May 2019, Singapore and Malaysia agreed to suspend the project for 6 months until 30 September, after which the project was to continue.
 This will result in Malaysia paying Singapore more than $600,000 of abortive costs incurred due to the suspension.
 Should nothing be done, the project will be deemed to have been terminated by Malaysia, and thus Malaysia will have to pay more than $66 million in abortive costs to Singapore.